 Low back pain (LBP) is the most disabling health condition world-wide1.
 No cost-effective or widely available preventive LBP interventions have yet been developed2.
 Predictors of persistent LBP-related disability include symptom-related factors such as previous LBP episodes, pain intensity and the presence of leg pain; lifestyle factors such as overweight/obesity, smoking and physical inactivity; psychological factors such as depression, catastrophizing and fear-avoidance beliefs; and social factors such as education, physical workload and work satisfaction3.
 To improve the effectiveness of healthcare, care processes need to take these factors into account individually and systematically2.
 Early identification of patients who are at the highest risk of developing a prolonged or persistent pain problem is important2.
 The short form of the Örebro Musculoskeletal Pain Screening Questionnaire (ÖMPSQ-short) and the STarT Back Tool (SBT) have been developed for the easy and systematic identification of predictive psychosocial and symptom-related factors4,5,6.

 The SBT was developed to identify subgroups of patients with non-specific LBP in order to determine which kind of treatment would benefit each patient.
 Cut-off scores divide patients into low-, medium- and high-risk groups to enable targeted treatment5.
-Using SBT as a screening method for the classification-based approach Stratified care based on the SBT has shown to improve LBP patients´ outcomes and saving costs compared with current best practice in primary care7.
+Stratified care based on the SBT has shown to improve LBP patients´ outcomes and saving costs compared with current best practice in primary care7.

 The ÖMPSQ-short was developed from the original 25-item longer version for short and easy clinical utility and has shown to be appropriate for clinical and research purposes6.
 The ÖMSPQ and ÖMPSQ-short focus specifically on the psychosocial risk factors of chronic pain such as depressive symptoms and fear-avoidance beliefs, and thus enable the identification of workers at a higher risk of work disability4,8,9.
 A cut-off score is primarily used to identify patients at high risk6 but it can also be used to differentiate between low-risk and medium-risk groups10,11.